May 24, 2016

 No animals other than horses and mules will be allowed in camp.
 Horses and mules are required to meet current health requirements and Coggins papers must be provided.
 A designated horse camp will be provided.
 You are responsible for the safety, conduct and feed of animals.
 Wagons, buggies and accessories must be period appropriate.

-Dealers and possessors of FURS, CLAWS, FEATHERS, ETC., it is YOUR responsibility to confirm the compliance of goods with federal and Kentucky game regulations.
-For further information, contact the Kentucky Department of Fish and Wildlife, #1 Sportsman's Lane, Frankfort, KY 40601, 800-858-1549, or the local wildlife office for Gallatin County.
+Dealers and possessors of FURS, CLAWS, FEATHERS, ETC., it is YOUR responsibility to confirm the compliance of goods with Federal and Michigan game regulations.

 Conduct which disrupts the peace and order of the camp may result in immediate expulsion from the event.